mtabini/G76-Mini/README.md

 - Completely asynchronous operation; you should be able to just bitbang data into the registers at the typical speeds supported by most hobbyist retrocomputing projects.
 - 320x240 resolution at 8BPP (RRRGGGBB), rendered as a 640x480 @ 60Hz standard VGA signal.
 - 640x240 resolution at 4BPP “high res” mode using a CGA-like palette, capable of 80x30 text (though you will have to implement the text rendering in software).
+- Full read and write access to the video RAM through a set of interface registers.
-- Hardware accelerated vertical scrolling (handy for text displays).
+- Hardware-accelerated vertical scrolling (handy for text displays).
 - Toggable self-incrementing X coordinate for faster data transfers.
 - Active-low interrupt when entering the non-visible area at the bottom of the screen.

 ### Features that almost made the cut

-A main limitation of the system is that it is write-only; data can be read back from the various registers, but it will not reflect the contents of the onboard video RAM.

-In addition, the design doesn't support tiling or sprites; there just isn't enough space for them in the EPM240.
-This is something that I eventually plan to add (possibly after some additional cleanup), but it will likely require more expensive hardware.
+The design doesn't support tiling or sprites; there just isn't enough space for them in the EPM240.
+This is something that I eventually plan to add (possibly after some additional cleanup), but it will likely require more expensive—or, at least, more powerful—hardware.

 It should be possible to rewrite the video rendering code to use the 640x400 @ 72Hz VGA mode, thus supporting 8PP even in high-res mode.
 I am not sure, however, that the design would still fit in an EPM240, and every monitor in my possession struggles to support that resolution, so I didn't really bother with it.
 An interesting alternative would be to still use 640x480 @ 60Hz, but only render 400 vertical lines through the judicious use of borders.

 Finally, there currently is no reset mechanism.
-This was an oversight (as witnessed by the fact that the individual modules kind-of support a reset signal) that I plan to revisit in the future.
+Though initially an oversight, this eventually proved to be a requirement to fit the design within the available number of gates.

 ## Programming guide